mfekadu/FantasticFive/DEPLOYMENT_INSTRUCTIONS.md

 - [x] A Vue.js client and an express.js API (done by the end of CSC 307 with Professor Fox!)
 - [ ] A DigitalOcean account
 - [ ] ~~A bit of cash (DigitalOcean costs $5/mo for the smallest package)~~
    * Free with [GitHub Education Software Dev Pack.][cheaper]
-Simply click "get your pack" and use the promo code under "DigitalOcean"
+Just click "get your pack" and use the promo code under "DigitalOcean"
-   * you could [try heroku] if you want... but I preferred how DigitalOcean provides access to a [real IP address]
+   * You could [try heroku] if you want... but I preferred how DigitalOcean provides access to a [real IP address]
    * Why not Amazon Web Services?
 Well, feel free to compare [with this][compare] **or** [that article][compare2] because the two cloud infrastructure platforms are both good.

 ## DEPLOYMENT